rubyfu/RubyFu/contribution.md

 ### Start contributing
 Please find all you need to know about gitbook and markdown editing in [References](references/README.md) section.
 As good start, you can refer to [how to use it from official readme](https://github.com/GitbookIO/gitbook).
 You can easily use Gitbook [Desktop editor](https://www.gitbook.com/editor).

+Please find all you need to know about gitbook and markdown editing in [References][1] section.
+As good start, you can refer to [how to use it from official readme](https://github.com/GitbookIO/gitbook).
+You can easily use Gitbook [Desktop editor](https://www.gitbook.com/editor).

 1. Create a [github](https://github.com) account.
 2. Fork [RubyFu repository](https://github.com/KINGSABRI/RubyFu).
 3. Add forked RubyFu repository to [Gitbook Editor](https://www.gitbook.com/editor) **Toolbar** >> **Book** >> **Repository Settings**.